Tribute (2009 film)

 Tribute, also known as Nora Roberts' Tribute, is a 2009 television film directed by Martha Coolidge starring Brittany Murphy and Jason Lewis.
 The film is based on the 2008 Nora Roberts novel of the same name.
 It is part of the Nora Roberts 2009 movie collection, which also includes Northern Lights, Midnight Bayou, and High Noon.
 The movie debuted April 11, 2009 on Lifetime.

 Plot

-The movie revolves around former child star Cilla McGowan (Murphy), who has found more satisfying work restoring old houses.
-In search of a normal life, Cilla buys her grandmother's farmhouse in Virginia's Shenandoah Valley, to rescue it from ruin.
+Former child star Cilla McGowan has found more satisfying work restoring old houses.
+In search of a normal life, Cilla buys her grandmother's farmhouse in Virginia's Shenandoah Valley to rescue it from ruin.

 Cilla's hope for serenity is soon eclipsed by haunting dreams of her famous grandmother, who died of a supposed overdose in the house, more than 30 years before.
-Cilla soon begins a romantic relationship with Ford Sawyer (Lewis), her handsome neighbor, who ultimately comforts and protects her when her dark dreams and family secrets turn into a real-life nightmare.
+Cilla soon begins a romantic relationship with Ford Sawyer, her handsome neighbor, who ultimately comforts and protects her when her dark dreams and family secrets turn into a real-life nightmare.